 Gwyneth’s Ivy Chopped Salad used butter lettuce only but I decided to make mine with half butter lettuce and half watercress.
 Although most people think of watercress more as a garnish, it’s a deliciously pungent green superfood with potent healing and detoxifying properties.
 Watercress is also particularly rich in iron, calcium, potassium, and antioxidant vitamin C. And, did you know a whopping 85% of the calories in watercress actually come from protein?
 (Yes!
 Plants have protein!)

-Gwyneth used a combination of basil and cilantro in her salad but I only had basil so I used that…and lots of it.
+Gwyneth used a combination of basil and cilantro in her salad but I only had basil so I used that… and lots of it.

 The last tweak I made was with the vinaigrette.
 Gwyneth suggested her Balsamic & Lime Vinaigrette recipe but once again laziness prevailed and I decided to go with the Honey-Garlic-Lime Vinaigrette I had made up the day before.

-- 10 large radishes, chopped
+- Desired number of large radishes, chopped

 - 4 ears fresh corn, shucked and kernels removed